microsoft/SWE-bench-Live/README.md

 SWE-bench-Live is a live benchmark for issue resolving, designed to evaluate an AI system's ability to complete real-world software engineering tasks.
 Thanks to our automated dataset curation pipeline, we plan to update SWE-bench-Live on a monthly basis to provide the community with up-to-date task instances and support rigorous and contamination-free evaluation.

 ## News
+- **16/05/2026**: Updated more tasks for SWE-bench-Live/MultiLang (743 tasks on 6 languages from 381 repos in Linux container environment) and SWE-bench-Live/Windows (61 tasks on 6 languages from 44 repos in Windows container environment).
 - **08/03/2026**: SWE-bench-Live/Windows has been released along with the leaderboard, evaluating LLM's ability to resolve Windows-specific implementation and take actions in powershell.
 Newest paper updating all progress since the last NIPS paper is available at [RepoLaunch: Automating Build&Test Pipeline of Code Repositories on ANY Language and ANY Platform](https://arxiv.org/abs/2603.05026).
 - **10/01/2026**: SWE-bench-Live/Multi-Language with the leaderboard has been released.
 Merged into main.
+Supported languages: C/C++, C#, Java, TS/JS, Go, Rust.
 For old source code SWE-bench-Live/SWE-bench-Live (Python-only, the NIPS paper version), refer to [python-only branch](https://github.com/microsoft/SWE-bench-Live/tree/python-only).
-- **04/12/2025**: We have updated eval result of GPT-5 and Claude-4.5 on our website.
-Though Claude might have seen the ground truth because its knowledge cutoff month is July 2025.
-We have also separated the RepoLaunch project to [RepoLaunch](https://github.com/microsoft/RepoLaunch/).
-Please contribute repolaunch agent relevant codes to this new repository.
-For more info please refer to [PR#35](https://github.com/microsoft/SWE-bench-Live/pull/35).
 - **09/17/2025**: Dataset updated (through 08/2025)!
 We’ve finalized the update process for huggingface dataset SWE-bench-Live/SWE-bench-Live (Python tasks): **Each month, we will add 50 newly verified, high-quality issues to the dataset test split**.
 The `lite` and `verified` splits will remain frozen, ensuring fair leaderboard comparisons and keeping evaluation costs manageable.
 To access all the latest issues, please refer to the `full` split!